 When set to 'false' the GeneratePublisherEvidence setting is used to bypass digital signature verification for programs on start-up which allows for faster start up time.
-This is set to false by default for the following components in Change Auditor: Coordinator, Windows Client, Agent plug-in for VMWare auditing, Coordinator Configuration and Coordinator Status in the system tray.
+This is set to false by default for the following components in Change Auditor: Coordinator, Windows client, Coordinator Configuration and Coordinator Status in the system tray.

-If required, you can change this setting to 'true' to allow digital signatures to be verified, by modifying the following files:
+If required, you can change this setting to 'true' to allow digital signatures to be verified, by modifying the following

-Component File Coordinator Program Files\Quest\ChangeAuditor\Service\ChangeAuditor.Service.exe.config Windows Client Program Files\Quest\ChangeAuditor\Client\ChangeAuditor.exe.config Agent Plug-in for VMWare auditing Program Files\Quest\ChangeAuditor\Agent\Plug-in for VMWare\VMWarePluginCA.exe.config Coordinator Configuration Program Files\Quest\ChangeAuditor\Service\ConfigureDatabase.exe.config Coordinator Status Program Files\Quest\ChangeAuditor\Service\CoordinatorTray.exe.config
+Component File Coordinator Program Files\Quest\ChangeAuditor\Service\ChangeAuditor.Service.exe.config Windows Client Program Files\Quest\ChangeAuditor\Client\ChangeAuditor.exe.config Coordinator Configuration Program Files\Quest\ChangeAuditor\Service\ConfigureDatabase.exe.config Coordinator Status Program Files\Quest\ChangeAuditor\Service\CoordinatorTray.exe.config